sherylg343/BYON/README.md

 but no text
 * the copyright symbol in the footer was seen as a "malformed byte sequence"

+5. In two Markdown Live Previews my internal links worked - but are not working in Github.
+I've consulted three different Markdown instruction documents and all provided the same formatting instructions.
+I cannot get the links to work, event trying different amounts of the branch.

 ---

 ## Deployment